Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description opens with a precise verb: 'Add, remove, or reorder parameters of a function/method/arrow-function and propagate the matching argument changes to every call site.'
-This clearly distinguishes it from sibling tools like rename_symbol_by_tsmorph or move_symbol_to_file_by_tsmorph.
+The description clearly states the tool's purpose: 'Add, remove, or reorder parameters of a function/method/arrow-function and propagate the matching argument changes to every call site in the project.'
+It uses a specific verb ('add, remove, reorder') and resource (function parameters), and distinguishes itself from sibling tools like rename_symbol_by_tsmorph and move_symbol_to_file_by_tsmorph in the 'When NOT to use' section.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.